We believe that science plays an important role in the implementation of environmental law and the development of good environmental policy.

 - Prof Chris Dickman, Professor of Terrestrial Ecology, School of Biological Sciences, University of Sydney – terrestrial ecology

-- Assoc Prof Nicole Gurran, Faculty of Architecture, Design and Planning, University of Sydney - urban planner and policy analyst
+- Assoc Prof Nicole Gurran, Faculty of Architecture, Design and Planning, University of Sydney – urban planning and policy analysis

 - Prof Richard Kingsford, Professor of Environmental Science, University of NSW – wetland and river ecology and water resources.